 Icon Cancer Centre is here to support young women from cancer diagnosis, through to treatment and beyond

 From family, career and societal expectations, it is important to be able to support young women through their cancer treatment by recognising and addressing their individual concerns.

-Icon’s Young Women Cancer Program is designed to address these challenges and support women and their loved ones during a difficult time in their lives.
+The Young Women’s Cancer Program at Icon is designed to address these challenges and support women and their loved ones during a difficult time in their lives.
 The program has been developed by Icon Medical Oncologist and Program Director, Dr Lee Guek Eng who is passionate about the ongoing improvement of cancer treatment and supporting women of all ages through their cancer journey.

 Through one seamless program we connect women with the right support and multidisciplinary approach to care at each stage of their treatment.
 We focus on the challenges young women face from medical considerations such as fertility and genetic testing to psychosocial support and financial counselling, giving patients comfort and convenience to receive all the care they need at this stage in their life.